VisualYuki/input-validation-next/docs/guide.md

 myform.validate();
 ```

-if form is valid or not?.
+Is form valid or not?.

 ```js
 let myform = InputValidationNext(document.getElementById("myform"), {});